bloock/bloock-sdk-js/README.md

 This SDK offers all the features available in the Bloock Toolset:

-- Write messages
+- Write records
-- Get messages proof
+- Get records proof
 - Validate proof
-- Get messages details
+- Get records details

 ## Installation